INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 +++

-Instead of using the naive `ShuffleSplit` strategy, we will use a strategy that takes into account the group defined by each individual date.
-It corresponds to a bike ride.
 We would like to have a cross-validation strategy that evaluates the capacity of our model to predict on a completely new bike ride: the samples in the validation set should only come from rides not present in the training set.
 Therefore, we can use a `LeaveOneGroupOut` strategy: at each iteration of the cross-validation, we will keep a bike ride for the evaluation and use all other bike rides to train our model.

 Thus, you concretely need to: